chrootid/imunifyavx/README.md

 # Features
 1. Mailware scan report and notification for server admin or hosting user
 2. Provide action mode option for malware scan result
-- ls for suspicuous list
+- ls; for suspicuous list
-- chmod 000 + ls change permission to 000 for suspicious list
+- chmod 000; ls; change permission to 000 for suspicious list
-- Chmod + chattr + ls change permission to 000 and mute it for suspicious list.
+- chmod 000; chattr +i; ls; change permission to 000 and mute it for suspicious list.

 # Download
 ```